57blocks/Stellar-AutoAction/README.md

 ## Contributing

 We welcome contributions to Stellar AutoAction!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

-## License

-Stellar AutoAction is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for more details.